-- 1. Receive Early Schedule Submissions from Airlines requesting early Common Use Gate assignments for new service (71-120 days prior to the first day of the month during which the new service will begin). - 2.
-Receive Schedule Submissions from Airlines requesting the use of the Common Use Gates (60 days for Widebody aircraft or 45 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective). - 3.
-Review the Schedule Submissions of requesting Airlines and identify any schedule conflicts among or between requested flights (55 days for Widebody aircraft or 40 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective). - 4.
-Suggest or require modifications to each requesting Airline's schedule of requested flights if such modifications would allow the requested flights to be accommodated at Common Use Gates (50 days for Widebody aircraft or 35 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective). - 5.
-Meet with each requesting Airline as necessary to review its Schedule Submission and any suggested or required modifications to the requesting Airline's flight schedule or Common Use Gate assignments (50 days for Widebody aircraft or 35 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective).
+- 1. Receive Early Schedule Submissions from Airlines requesting early Common Use Gate assignments for new service pursuant to Section 3.11 (76-120 days prior to the first day of the month during which the new service will begin). - 2.
+Receive Schedule Submissions from Airlines requesting the use of Common Use Gates (no later than 60 days before the first day of the month in which the schedule is to become effective). - 3.
+Review the Schedule Submissions of requesting Airlines and identify any schedule conflicts among or between requested flights (no later than 50 days before the first day of the month in which the schedule is to become effective). - 4.
+Suggest modifications to each requesting Airline's schedule of requested flights if such modifications would allow the requested flights to be accommodated at Common Use Gates (No later than 45 days before the first day of the month in which the schedule is to become effective). - 5.
+Meet with each requesting Airline as necessary to review its Schedule Submission and any suggested modifications to the requesting Airline's flight schedule or Common Use Gate assignments (no later than 40 days before the first day of the month in which the schedule is to become effective).

-- 6. Conflicting requests for the use of Common Use Gates shall be resolved in accordance with Section 3.5 (45 days for Widebody aircraft or 35 days for Narrowbody aircraft before the first day of the month in which the schedule is to become effective). - 7.
-Prepare a recommended Common Use Gate assignment plan and distribute it to all requesting Airlines (45 days for Widebody aircraft or 35 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective). - 8.
-Meet with requesting Airlines as necessary to discuss the recommended Common Use Gate assignment plan and review any additional relevant information (40 days for Widebody aircraft or 35 days for Narrowbody aircraft, before the first day of the month in which the schedule is to become effective). - An Airline may appeal in writing any aspect of the recommended Common Use Gate assignment plan as provided for in Section 7.3. - 9.
+- 6. Conflicting requests for the use of Common Use Gates shall be resolved in accordance with this process (no later than 30 before the first day of the month in which the schedule is to become effective). - 7.
+Prepare a recommended Common Use Gate assignment plan and distribute it to all requesting Airlines (at least 30 days before the first day of the month in which the schedule is to become effective). - 8.
+An Airline may appeal in writing any aspect of the recommended Common Use Gate assignment plan as provided for in Section 9.3. - 9.
 As necessary, revise the Common Use Gate assignment plan to reflect any additional information received and any decision on any appeal.
 Distribute the final Common Use Gate assignment plan to all requesting Airlines (before the first day of the month in which the schedule is to become effective).